2001 Miami Hurricanes football team

 The 2001 Miami Hurricanes football team represented the University of Miami during the 2001 NCAA Division I-A football season.
-It was the Hurricanes' 76th season of football and 11th as a member of the Big East Conference.
+It was the Miami Hurricanes' 76th season of football and 11th as a member of the Big East Conference.
 The Hurricanes were led by first-year head coach Larry Coker and played their home games at the Orange Bowl.
 They finished the season 12–0 overall and 7–0 in the Big East to finish as conference champion.
-They were invited to the Rose Bowl, which served as the BCS National Championship Game, and defeated Nebraska, 37–14, to win the school's 5th national championship.
-Eventually producing a record 38 NFL Draft picks, the 2001 Hurricanes are considered by many to be the best college football team of all time.
+They were invited to the Rose Bowl, which served as the BCS National Championship Game, and defeated Nebraska, 37–14, to win the school's fifth national championship.

-Pre-season motivation

-In 2000, Miami was shut out of the Orange Bowl BCS National Championship Game by the BCS computers.
-Despite Miami beating Florida State head-to-head that season and being higher ranked in both human polls, it was Florida State, and not Miami, that BCS computers selected to challenge the Oklahoma Sooners for the national championship (Oklahoma would win, 13–2).
-This was because Miami had lost to No. 15 Washington 34–29 on the road, while the Seminoles' lone loss was on the road to the #7 team in the country by 3.
-Nevertheless, Miami was left with a bitter sense of disappointment, believing they had been deprived of a shot at a potential national championship.
-That off-season, the team resolved to take the matter entirely out of the discretion of the computers by going a perfect 12–0.
-However, they had to do so under a new head coach, Larry Coker, who was named to the post after Butch Davis left to become head coach of the NFL's Cleveland Browns.
+Eventually producing a record 38 NFL draft picks, the 2001 Hurricanes are considered by many to be perhaps the greatest college football team ever assembled, as well as the greatest champion of the BCS era.